There are thousands of templates available for Canva — some directly within the platform and some from third-party sources (like ours!)

 1. Review the colors.

 The quickest and easiest way to customize your template is with color.
-Switching over the template colors to your brand colors instantly makes it look like it belongs with the rest of your content.
+Swapping out the template colors for your organization’s brand colors instantly makes a templated design look like it belongs with the rest of your content.

 To change the color of any element on your design, simply click that element to select it.
+You’ll know that you’ve selected an element when you see the frames with handles.
 Then, click the color square in the top menu to select a new color for that element.
+You can use a color picker to select a color, enter a HEX code, or choose a color already in use in the design.

 2. Review the fonts.

 Next, have a look at the fonts used in the template.
 Do they match the look and feel of your organization’s brand?
 Does your organization’s brand have defined fonts?
-If so, swap out the template fonts with your brand fonts.
-If not, ensure the fonts used are both readable and fit within the overall style of your organization’s brand.
+If so, swap out the fonts used on the template with your organization’s brand fonts.
+If not, ensure the fonts used are readable and fit within the overall style of your organization’s brand.

 3. Review the graphic elements.

-Next, replace those elements by clicking ‘Elements’ in the left menu.
+Next, replace the unwanted elements by clicking ‘Elements’ in the left menu.
 Enter a keyword to search and browse for a new graphic element that would fit your organization’s brand.
 Once you find one, click on it to place it on your design.
-Next use the corner handles to resize the element if needed, then click and drag it into place on your design.
+Next use the frame handles to resize the element if needed, then click and drag it into place on your design.

 4. Review the tone.